Hello and welcome to my Salomon Huck Knife review.

 Out of the 38 men’s freestyle snowboards that I rated:

 Check out the tables for the Huck Knife’s specs and available sizes.

-The Huck Knife is suited to anyone who wants to ride freestyle over the whole mountain but also wants to ride in the park.
+The Huck Knife is suited to anyone who wants to ride freestyle and spends a fair bit of time in the park.

 The Huck Knife can lay down a decent carve too – so if you like to carve between popping off lips, ollying over rollers and buttering your way down the hill, then this might be your kind of board.

 It’s an intermediate and up board so not really for beginners.
 You’d want to have a decent amount of mountain hours under your belt before riding this thing.

 O.k. let’s take a more detailed look at what the Huck Knife is capable of.

 Board: Salomon Huck Knife 2017, 155cm (253mm waist width)